 Separated bicycle lanes

-Separated bicycle lanes are dedicated bike lanes where concrete medians and planters, bicycle parking corrals, or vehicle parking lanes, act as dividers between vehicle traffic and cyclists.
+Separated bicycle lanes are dedicated bike lanes with concrete medians and planters, bicycle parking corrals, or vehicle parking lanes that divide them from vehicle traffic.

-When pedestrians know that cyclists won't be using the sidewalks, pedestrians experience greater feelings of comfort when walking.
+When pedestrians know that cyclists won't be using the sidewalks, pedestrians experience greater feelings of comfort when walking, as well.

 Map of Downtown Vancouver's separated bike lanes